bhaskar-237/bhaskar-237/README.md

 - 👋 Hi, I’m @bhaskar-237
 - 👀 I’m interested in ...
 Python, Machine Learning, Neural Networks, AI
 - 🌱 I’m currently learning ...
-LSTM
+LSTM and Transformers
 - 💞️ I’m looking to collaborate on ...
-Machine Learning Algorithms and Models
+Machine Learning Algorithms AI, NLP and other Neural Network Applications
 - 📫 How to reach me ... bhaskar237@gmail.com

 <!---